clicon/clixon-docs/usecases.rst

 Usecases
 ========

-This section contains usescases which illustrate the flow of data from a user via Clixon frontends, backend to the underlying system and back.
+This section contains usecases which illustrate the flow of data from a user via Clixon frontends, backend to the underlying system and back.

 CLI read